NamitS27/WordsAPI/Readme.md

 ### Prequisites

 -   Download & install chrome web browser.
-Clich [here](https://www.google.com/chrome/) to download.
+Click [here](https://www.google.com/chrome/) to download.
 -   Download chrome driver wrt to the version of the chrome installed in your system.
 Click [here](https://chromedriver.chromium.org/downloads) to download.

 > **Note**: You can use any web browser.
 For changing the web browser, see [here](https://www.selenium.dev/documentation/en/webdriver/).